microsoft/ignite-learning-paths/mod/mod30/README.md

 1. Navigate to storage and show events
 2. Navigate to the `mod30-app` function and expand, drill into `MakeThumbnailEventGrid`
 3. Click "Add event grid subscription" and add the details of the storage account
+4. Give it a name like "WishlistSubscription"
+5. Topic Type is `Storage Accounts`
+6. Select the `mod30demo` storage account
-4. Filter to just the "blob created" event
+7. Filter to just the `Blob Created` event
-5. Wait for subscription to confirm
+8. Wait for subscription to confirm
-6. Expand the logs
+9. Expand the logs and keep those open
-7. Upload a new image and show it processed in the event grid
+10. Upload a new image and show it processed in the event grid
-8. Navigate to storage and show the thumbnail
+11. Navigate to storage and show the thumbnail

 ## Demo: Social Media Integration with Logic Apps

 ## Demo: Automatic Image Captioning with Cognitive Services